Appraisily/appraisals-web-services-backend/README.md

-# Art Appraisal Web Services Backend
+# Art Analysis Backend Service

-A robust Node.js backend service for art and antique image analysis using Google Cloud Vision API and OpenAI Vision.
-This service provides comprehensive artwork analysis, origin determination, and professional reporting capabilities.
+A specialized Node.js backend service focused on art and antique image analysis using Google Cloud Vision API and OpenAI Vision.
+This service provides comprehensive artwork analysis, origin determination, and visual search capabilities.

+## Overview

+This service is part of a microservices architecture, specifically handling:
+- Image upload and storage
+- Visual similarity analysis
+- Origin determination
+- Detailed artwork analysis

+The service communicates with other components through Google Cloud Pub/Sub for asynchronous operations like email notifications and user communications.

 ## Repository Structure